-We have discovered that charging by the hour rather than by the square foot for general cleaning in office buildings provided more accurate results.
-If you want to know how to price office cleaning by the hour, we can show you step by step and why it has worked for us for 25 years in the professional cleaning industry.
+We have discovered that charging by the hour rather than by the square foot for commercial office building cleanings provide more accurate results.
+If you want to know how to price office cleaning by the hour, we can show you step by step and why it has worked for us for over 27 years in the professional cleaning industry.

 Let’s explore why we charge by the hour for general cleaning offices.